 May 5th, 5 pm

 Engineering is designing a solution to a problem and figuring out how to build it.
 Have you invented something to help with a hobby, chore, for a school, or a scouting project?
 Was it a cool gadget, or a Science Olympiad project, Vex robot, or FRC device?
 If so, you’ve developed an engineering project.
 Come show off your engineering project; an original idea of a device or product that you have dreamt up, built, tried out, and probably modified!

 Do you have a project that you are super proud of and you would like to showcase to the community?
 Now is your chance.
 Be a part of our first annual Student Showcase.
 The projects can be a car you designed through the Pinewood Box Car Derby, a circuit you built, a prototype that solves a problem (like creating a distraction for a younger sibling to prevent sneaking out of the crib), or a research study on a native plants’ impact on our ecosystem.

 Show off your science experiment!
 Demonstrate your science knowledge by creating a scientific experiment using the scientific process, presenting the experiment to community partners, and participating in a poster board presentation.
 This is open to members of the public.

 K-8 Award Nomination

 We are excited to announce the 2023 STEM Awards for all Northwest Education Services area students in kindergarten through eighth grade.
 This year to assist teachers and schools with your nominations we have included some criteria to use when evaluating your school’s nomination.
 Each elementary and middle school associated with Northwest Education Services is encouraged to nominate one student for the award.
+You must be a current public school educator to nominate a student.
 (If a school has more than one nomination, we ask that the teachers and administrators at the school discuss the nominations and send on only one nomination.)

 Applicants must address all the following criteria in their application: